Purvav0511/cinefibo/Readme.md

 This submission represents a foundation that can evolve into a robust, production-grade system as visual AI continues to mature.

+## Repository Status

+This repository represents a prototype built for the Bria FIBO Hackathon to demonstrate JSON-native visual control, agentic workflows, and production-oriented UX.

+The code is shared publicly for review and evaluation purposes.

+CineFIBO is an actively evolving project.
+Future iterations may replace underlying models, refactor orchestration logic, and transition to private repositories as the system moves toward commercial readiness.

 ## Contributors
 <table>
 	<tbody>